✓ Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Nordic Naturals has a pomegranate-flavored chewable gummy version.
 This is great for kids for a few reasons.
 First of all, kids generally prefer gummies.
-Look, I’m not parenting expert, but I remember being a kid and the flintstone vitamins were always the move.
+Look, I’m not a parenting expert, but I remember being a kid and the Flintstone vitamins were always the move.

 Second, it has a smaller dose, 1000 IU, that’s perfect for people who need less.